BelallSameh/Semantic-Segmentation/README.md

 Our model achieves impressive results on the Cityscapes validation set.

-## Contributing 🤝

-We welcome contributions from the community!
-If you want to contribute, please fork the repository and submit a pull request.
-Before contributing, please make sure to read our [contributing guidelines](CONTRIBUTING.md).

 ## Acknowledgements 🙏

 Special thanks to the [Cityscapes team](https://www.cityscapes-dataset.com/) for providing the dataset and to all the contributors who have helped improve this project.

----
+## 🤝 Contributing

+Contributions are welcome!
+Please:
+1. Fork the repo
+2. Create a new branch (`feature-branch`)
+3. Commit your changes (`'Add new feature'`)
+4. Push and open a pull request

+## 📬 Contact

-Happy coding! 😊 If you have any questions or feedback, feel free to open an issue or contact us directly through belalsameh188@gmail.com
+For any questions or issues, please contact belalsameh188@gmail.com or open an issue in the repository.